-Comment H: The Michigan State Treasurer has established uniform actuarial assumptions as required by Public Act 202 (PA 202) of 2017 for use with the annual Form 5572 (Retirement System Annual Report).
+Comment H: The Michigan State Treasurer has established uniform actuarial assumptions as required by Public Act 202 (PA 202) of 2017 for use with annual Form 5572 (Retirement System Annual Report).
 The use of the uniform assumptions for reporting purposes is required for each future fiscal year ending September 30th.
-GRS plans to provide the necessary PA 202 uniform assumption information as part of the GASB Statement No. 75 reports.
+Consistent with past practice, GRS plans to provide the necessary PA 202 uniform assumption information as part of the GASB Statement No. 75 reports.